kendallroth/cs2-city-stats/CONTRIBUTING.md

 - Code linting (`npm run code:lint`
 - TS type checking (`npm run code:type`)

+## Localization

+Currently the primary English localization uses the default CO `LocaleEN` C# class, rather than a separate JSON object.
+However, all other locale files are stored under `Locales/` as JSON.
+This can make generating localization objects more complex, as there is no easy way to copy the base JSON file.
+To help with this, the mod automatically dumps the current `LocaleEN` dictionary into a JSON file within `ModsData` upon startup.

 ## Testing Forks

 Forked changes can be tested by adding a new Git `remote` to the forked repository, then checking out a local branch from the forked remote.